h-shukla/Travel-Logger/README.md

 -   [x] Design the profile page
 -   [x] Implement the login feature
 -   [x] Implement the signup feature
--   [ ] Set cookies getting from response
+-   [x] Set cookies getting from response
+-   [ ] Set user details on localstorage to access them later on
 -   [ ] Make login and signup button dissappear after user has logged in or signed up
 -   [ ] Make the profile button dissappear if the user is not logged in
 -   [ ] Implement the Home feature by getting data from backend